The Clear Edge

 Week 1: Analysis (3 hours)

-Identify the bottom 30% (clients who are the lowest profit or the poorest fit).
+• Identify the bottom 30% (lowest profit or poorest fit).

-Research market rates.
-Confirm your pricing is below market for your quality level.
+• Research market rates and confirm your pricing is below market for your quality level.

 Week 2: Implementation (2 hours)

-Expected outcome: Bottom 30% leave, but new clients come in at higher rates.
+• Expected outcome: the bottom 30% leave, but new clients come in at higher rates.

 Implementation Trigger Points